realworldocaml/book/en/01-prologue.md

 ## Why OCaml?

-The programming languages that you use affect your productivity.
-They affect how reliable your software is, how efficient it is, how easy it is to read, to refactor, and to extend.
-And the languages you know and use can deeply affect how you think about programming and software design.
+The programming languages that you use affect the software you create.
+They influence your software's reliability, security and efficiency, and how easy it is to read, refactor, and extend.
+And the languages you know can also deeply affect how you think about programming and software design.

 But not all ideas about how to design a programming language are created equal.
 Over the last 40 years, a few key language features